 At 4-6 months of age, most children begin to get their baby teeth –– first the front two on the bottom gum, then the front two on the top, followed by the surrounding teeth.
 Behind these teeth, nestled below the gum line, are your child’s adult teeth.
-These baby teeth will be with your child for several years, letting them chomp, bite, and mash their food as their jaw structure grows with them.
+These baby teeth will be with your child for several years, letting them chew, bite, and mash their food as their jaw structure grows with them.

-Safe Ways To Help A Loose Tooth
+Other Safe Ways to Help

-- Emphasize Oral Hygiene: During this time your child will be more susceptible to information related to oral hygiene habits.
+- Emphasize Oral Hygiene: During this time, your child will be more susceptible to information related to oral hygiene habits.
 Talk about what’s happening in their mouth, what to do with a loose tooth, and the proper ways to brush, then put that information into action.
 Brushing will help loosen the tooth and stimulate the gums to help them fall out a little faster.

-When To See Your Pediatric Dentist Immediately
+When To See Your Dentist Immediately

 - Infection Caused By Broken Root: If there is swelling and irritation in the gums after a tooth was removed forcefully, a piece of root material may be lodged in the gum and infected.